-Let’s go through the background of the Ford F-150 engine before going towards the root problem.
+Let’s go through the background of the Ford F-150 engine before going to the root problem.

-The F-150 Ecoboost engine is the most productive and impressive in the Ford models.
+The F-150 Ecoboost engine is the most productive and impressive of the Ford models.
 It’s a premium-grade body with refined design and technology.

 It would not be an exaggeration to say; the F-150 Ecoboost is among the toughest, tortured tested high-strength steel frame engines.